elastic/elastic-package/docs/howto/system_testing.md

 At the moment system tests have limitations.
 The salient ones are:
 * There isn't a way to do assert that the indexed data matches data from a file (e.g. golden file testing).

+## Stack version

+The tests use the [default version](https://github.com/elastic/elastic-package/blob/main/internal/install/stack_version.go#L9) `elastic-package` provides.

+You can override this value by changing it in your PR if needed.
+To update the default version always created a dedicated PR.

 ## Defining a system test

 Packages have a specific folder structure (only relevant parts shown).